Our Team

 Graduate Research Assistant

-Grace is currently pursuing a Master’s in Clinical Psychology at Northwestern University’s Feinberg School of Medicine.
+Grace recently completed a Master’s in Clinical Psychology at Northwestern University’s Feinberg School of Medicine.
 Her research interests broadly center around exploring sociocultural factors affecting resilience and risk after trauma exposure, with an emphasis on supporting the development of culturally responsive trauma interventions.
 Recognizing the important need for equitable mental health care in marginalized communities during her undergraduate years, Grace is dedicated to using her research skills to address disparities and bring about positive change in people’s lives.
 Her passion involves collaborating with children, youth, and their support systems to foster resilience.
-Looking ahead, Grace aspires to pursue a doctoral degree in Clinical Psychology.

 Graduate Research Assistant